bitcoin-0/btc0/community/README.md

 - Do we want dedicated accounts or just use personal?
 - Need to build up resources to use in social media discussions
-- Repository of content which can be tweeted out (eg infographics)
+- Repository of content which can be tweeted (e.g., infographics)

 ## Outreach